Ramps For Dogs

 First and foremost decide which assistance your

-dog needs: ramps for dogs or steps for dogs, or both.
+dog needs: ramps for dogs or dog stairs, or both.
 If your pet is arthritic, consider which will be the easiest

 for him to navigate.
 Pet ramps are available with different features.
-Many are adjustable – telescoping.
+Many are adjustable – as in telescoping.

 Some can be used for both indoor and outdoor uses.
 Surfaces include rubberized and carpeted tread.